-- 1) if there is a case to answer; - 2) if so, whether the case can be dealt with by a written warning issued by the AMO, or: - 3) if not, whether it should be referred to a School or University Board.
+- 2) if so, whether the case can be dealt with by a written warning issued by the AMO, or; - 3) if not, whether it should be referred to a School or University Board.

-If the AMO finds there is no case to answer, no further action is taken, and the allegation can form no part of any future investigation into academic misconduct.
+If the AMO finds that there is no case to answer, no further action is taken, and the allegation can form no part of any future investigation into academic misconduct.